 12. Missouri has low business energy costs, yet the state’s utility companies remain committed to alternative energy sources including wind, solar, biomass and nuclear, as well as alternative fuels (EIA).

 13. At 68,886 square miles, Missouri is larger than 29 other states.
 Its landscape is characterized by rolling hills, fertile farmland, dense forests, and stunning rock formations.
 The state’s 6 million people live in both urban and rural settings (U.S. Bureau of the Census).

 14. The St. Louis Cardinals, Kansas City Royals, St. Louis Rams, Kansas City Chiefs, St. Louis Blues and Springfield Cardinals AA ball club prove Missouri knows how to compete!

 15. At the confluence of North America’s two largest river systems – the Mississippi and Missouri – Missouri offers low-cost shipping to both domestic and foreign markets.
 Missouri is home to the northern-most ice-free port on the Mississippi.

-16. Missouri ranks 5th for transportation infrastructure and 6th for miles of public roads, connecting companies to the fastest growing U.S. markets in less than a day (CNBC and Federal Highway Administration) .
+16. Missouri ranks 6th for miles of public roads, connecting companies to the fastest growing U.S. markets in less than a day (Federal Highway Administration) .

 18. The largest outdoor theater (The Muny), the longest rails-to-trails bike path (the Katy Trail) and world-class symphony orchestras make Missouri a great backdrop for businesses at...

 19. …a very low price sticker!
-Missouri is ranked 11th in the U.S. for its low cost of living, creating a comfortable, stable environment for employees and their families (CNBC).
+Missouri is ranked 11th in the U.S. for its low business costs (CNBC).